 Child Life Concentration/Pediatric Health Care Settings

 This concentration prepares students for careers working with children and families in pediatric health care settings, including the Ronald McDonald House, Make-a-Wish organizations, and children's hospitals.
 This concentration also prepares students to become a Certified Child Life Specialist (CCLS), as designated by the Child Life Council, the governing organization that oversees this profession.
 The CCLS helps normalize the hospitalization experience for children and families, and provides specific services that include preparations for medical procedures, coping skills for children during stressful health care experiences, support for siblings and parents, therapeutic medical play, planning and implementing activities to enhance growth and development, and interdisciplinary team involvement.
 In addition to core courses in the child and family studies program, students in this concentration are required to take courses in biology, psychology, early childhood education, and health.
 Students following the CCLS career path must maintain a 3.0 GPA or higher in order to apply for the required child life practica and internships.
 However, many other career options working with psychosocial issues for children and families navigating stressful health care experiences exist within this concentration (besides CCLS).
-Please note that Fall 2015 will be the last year incoming first year students can graduate following the Child Life Specialist path, as a Masters Degree in Child Life will be required.
+Our Child Life Specialist Graduate Program is Endorsed by the Association of Child Life Professionals (ACLP).